What This Law Does Not Change

 This chapter does not give a fiduciary or designated recipient any new or expanded rights other than those held by the user for whom, or for whose estate, the fiduciary or designated recipient acts or represents.

-A.R.S. § 14-13105(B)If a platform restricts certain actions in its terms of service, those restrictions still apply to anyone stepping into your shoes.
+A.R.S. § 14-13105(B)If a platform restricts certain actions in its terms of service, those limits still apply.
 The fiduciary can only do what you could have done as the account holder.

 When Terms of Service Can Limit Access

-If you have not given direction through an online tool or through your estate plan, the platform's terms-of-service agreement can restrict or even eliminate access for your fiduciary or designated recipient.
+If you have not given direction through an online tool or your estate plan, the platform's terms of service can restrict or remove access.
 Federal law can also override state access rules.

 A fiduciary's or designated recipient's access to digital assets may be modified or eliminated by a user, by federal law or by a terms-of-service agreement if the user has not provided direction under section 14-13104.